Administration of Muslim Law Act: 1952-1968: Administration of Muslim Law Bill

 In 1952, the Administration of Muslim Law Enactment was passed in Selangor.
 This legislation incorporated the Qadi and the Shariah Court, and the legislation of a religious council.
 Many other Malay states followed suit, including Singapore.
 Ahmad drafted the Administration of Muslim Law Bill.

 In 1960, Minister of Labour and Law K. M. Byrne moved the Bill to the Singapore Legislative Assembly.
 The aim of the bill was to restructure the organisations and matters pertaining to the Muslim religion and law, following the administration of the law in other Malayan states.
 This bill was introduced to replace the Muslim Ordinance 1957, strengthen the Shariah court and establish the Majlis Ugama Islam Singapura (MUIS).
-The bill also enabled the Yang di-Pertuan Negara to appoint a head for the Majlis, a Mufti, a maximum of two Muslim people in the Legislative Assembly and a minimum of 10 people to form the Majlis committee.
+The bill also enabled the Yang di-Pertuan Negara of Singapore to appoint a head for the Majlis, a Mufti, a maximum of two Muslim people in the Legislative Assembly and a minimum of 10 people to form the Majlis committee.

 The Law Minister established a Select Committee in 1961, providing a platform for the public to submit written representations regarding the bill.
 The Majlis's scope of authority was the only matter up for debate.
 These representations have indicated that the Majlis should expand their duties, especially about wakaf.
 Those who did not agree with the bill noted that it was not right for a secular government to pass legislation governing, regulating, and governing Islam.

 In September 1963, Singapore became part of the Federation of Malaysia.
 Muslim religious matters in these states were under Malaysia's Head of State because there was no Malay Sultan.
 Ahmad had to edit the Bill to adapt to these changes.
 However, Singapore separated from the federation on 9 August 1965.

 On 30 December 1965, the Administration of Muslim Law Bill was introduced for the second time in Parliament by Minister for Culture and Social Affairs, Othman Wok.
 The bill aimed to “repeal and re-enact law relating to Muslims and to make provision for regulating Muslim religious affairs and to constitute a Council to advise on matters relating to the Muslim religion.”

 Othman read the bill for the third time on 17 August 1966.
 He reiterated that the implementation of AMLA will have no personal, sectional or political influences on the Majlis, assuring that the Majlis will prioritise the interests of the Muslim community in Singapore.
 The bill was passed later on.
 However, AMLA was only established officially on 1 July 1968 after finding suitable candidates for the Majlis President, Mufti and Secretary.